HarpyWar/chronofag-timer/README.md

 ![Break Timer](http://i.imgur.com/wkcOFDM.png)

 *Lock mode can be enabled for a basic protection from yourself (or childrens if you want to limit time for them).
-With enabled `lockmode` you will not able to close the program with any way, except kill a process in task manager.*
+With enabled `lockmode` you will not able to close the program with any way, except kill a process in task manager.

-In additional for better protect you can disable Task Manager in Windows policy and remove write permissions for `config.hjson`.
-Timer restores a previous session after the program restart, so a computer reboot will not help to reset a break.
+For better protect you can disable Task Manager in Windows policy and remove write permissions for `config.hjson`.
+Timer restores a previous session after the program restart, so a computer reboot will not help to reset a break.*

 It also have automatically adjustment for timers when you AFK for a while.